Hoverbear/rust-education-paper/paper.md

 # Introducing Rust

-Rust @rust is a systems oriented ML-family language supported by Mozilla Research.
-It was originally developed by Graydon Hoare (TODO: Reference) and reaches it's first stable release on May 15, 2015 @rust-release.
+Rust (@rust) is a systems oriented ML-family language supported by Mozilla Research.
+It was originally developed by Graydon Hoare (TODO: Reference) and reaches it's first stable release on May 15, 2015 (@rust-release).

 Rust offers a robust set of desirable features for systems code:

+* Ahead-of-time compilation
 * Zero-cost abstractions
 * Move semantics
 * Guaranteed memory safety